AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/02 - Challenge/README.md

 The project is divided into two main parts:

-- **Back-end**: A Spring Boot application for managing movies via a REST API.
+- **Back-end**: An MVC application for managing movies via a REST API.
 - **Front-end**: An Angular application providing a user-friendly interface for interacting with the API.

 ---